Skip to main content

 • OJEMDA can cause reductions in growth velocity

-• Growth velocity recovered after interruption of treatment with OJEMDA
+• Growth velocity improved after interruption of treatment

 Embryo-fetal toxicity